 Do Not Touch Your Face – Virus and Illness Prevention While Flying

 Try not to touch your nose, mouth, eyes, ears, or face.
 If you videoed yourself, you probably would not believe how many times a day we all touch our faces without realizing.
 But really, make a conscious effort.
 If you must touch your face, first sterilize your hands.
 Afterward, as a courtesy to people around you, wash them again.

 If you are using earbuds or a head set, it is a good idea not to put them down on any unclean surface.
 Same goes for your cellular phone.
 It is always a good idea to regularly wipe these items with a disinfectant wipe too.

 Love Letter to the Airlines

-#Airlines It is just a thought, but why not hand each customer boarding a plane a “wellness bag” like my Ziploc.
+Airlines, It is just a thought, but why not hand each customer boarding a plane a “wellness bag” like my Ziploc.
 During the safety instructions, or just before them, why not instruct each passenger how to clean their area, what to do with the bag’s contents, and gently remind people of basic hand washing and common courtesy.
-How hard would it be? #Winning #Safety
+How hard would it be?

-Update April 2020: Most Airlines are now taking additional precautions, such as mandatory face masks.
+Update April 2022: Most Airlines are still taking additional precautions, such as mandatory face masks.
 In a fast changing pandemic environment, please also see our Current News Links on Jenny In Wanderland.